xylous/settle/doc/renaming-notes.md

 matched exactly, as using regex could match multiple notes.

-The technical behaviour of this command is a bit tough to describe: it checks thru the list of titles incrementally, from left to right, and the first title that it finds a note for (in the database) is renamed with the title of the last note.
+The technical behaviour of this command is a bit tough to describe: it checks through the list of titles incrementally, from left to right, and the first title that it finds a note for (in the database) is renamed with the title of the last note.
 All other titles are discarded.

 This seems like weird behaviour.
 Indeed, it is, but its technical specification doesn't really concern.